Background and Objective

 Implementation

-The programme will run for 18 months, from November 2023 to April 2025, encompassing the following activities:
+The programme ran for 18 months, from November 2023 to April 2025, encompassing the following activities:

 Smooth Transition to a Regulated Carbon Market: Technical assistance, guidance and information-sharing on the introduction of new market regulations globally, with solutions for project developers, governments and other actors.